macfarmw/WeatherApi/README.md

 ﻿# Managing I/O in F# web API applications

+*Source code for this article is available on [github](https://github.com/macfarmw/WeatherApi/tree/main).*

 In this article, we'll consider a method for handling I/O operations in an F# application.
 There are several methods available for separating I/O in F# apps.
 These range from using the built-in dependency injection and interfaces to more abstract functional styles.
 We'll look at a simple